 If your dog hasn’t been exposed to wooden or tiled floors and you have these in your new home, remember that they can be slippery to him until he gets used to them.
 Make sure your dog is aware of these areas and knows to take it easy when running or playing on these types of surfaces.
 The last thing you need on your moving day, or any day for that matter, is a trip to the emergency veterinary hospital.

 Make sure to walk your dog around the perimeter of the yard and fence.
 This is a great time for him to smell the area, mark it, and become comfortable.
 It is also the time to check the gates to make sure they close and latch properly.
 Inspect the fence to see if there are any gaps where your dog could escape.
-Make sure he doesn’t have access to any poisonous plants (for example, English holly, English ivy, lantana, foxglove, daylilies, onions, azaleas, and rhododendrons) in the garden or yard.
-(For a comprehensive list of toxic and non-toxic plants, click here.
+Make sure he doesn’t have access to any poisonous plants (for example, English holly, English ivy, lantana, foxglove, daylilies, onions, azaleas and rhododendrons) in the garden or yard.
+(Check out this comprehensive list of plants that are toxic and non-toxic to dogs.
 Also visit the ASPCA’s list of toxic and non-toxic plants.)

 Introduce yourself to your neighbors and inquire as to whether they have dogs in their family.
 This is a great time to get to know who you’re going to be living near for the next 30 years (assuming this is your dream home).
 Provide a leashed introduction of your dog to the neighbors and their dogs.
 This will help curtail excess territorial barking and fence running or fighting.
 Ask to join your neighbors when they walk their dogs.
 Remember, even if you have a big backyard, you’ll still need to take your dog for frequent walks to ensure that he is sufficiently stimulated both mentally and physically.
 This will also curtail boredom, which can lead to undesired mischievous behaviors.